 It’s clear to see why an overseas buyer, both living domestically and abroad, would consider the North West and the UK property market.
 The Liverpool property market is home to some of the best performing postcodes for high rental yields, with yields of up to 10%.
 Likewise, the Manchester housing market is also booming with yields of up to 7.6%, according to The Landlord Link.
 House prices in the area are also incredibly attractive, with exceptional capital growth predicted over the coming years.

 Savills recently updated its industry-renowned UK house price forecast.
-It found that UK house prices in the North West are set to increase by 27.3% over the next four years – that’s 7% higher than the predicted UK national average.
+It found that UK house prices in the North West are set to increase by 28.8% by 2025 – that’s 7.7% higher than the predicted UK national average.
 Central London and wider London residential property is no longer the commodity it once was.
 It seems now is the best time for an overseas buyer to invest in the North West and the UK property market.